carlogonzales/codersdemise/articles/200415_enable_wifi_on_raspbian_using_wpa_supplicant.md

 *Note: Double check your own Wifi settings and change the network configuration as you see fit.
 See WPA Supplicant Config Documentation for details.
 Also use `iwlist [NET INTERFACE] scan` to get more infor on your Wifi settings*

+## Step 3
+After setting the WPA Supplicant configurations.
+Restart your network manager with:

 ### References

 1. [WPA Supplicant Configuration Documentation](http://w1.fi/cgit/hostap/plain/wpa_supplicant/wpa_supplicant.conf)